JSteunou/comimoc-back/README.md

 So the minimal settings you have to set are the `SECRET_KEY` and the `MONGODB_SETTINGS` if Comimoc back and front are accessible from the same domain.
 Add `CORS_ALLOW_ORIGIN_WHITELIST` if they are not.

-## use it
+## use it?

-For getting and posting comments, best is to use it with Comimoc Front which is an AngularJS application easily customisable.
+For getting and posting comments, best is to use it with [Comimoc Front](https://github.com/JSteunou/comimoc-front-angularjs) which is an AngularJS application easily customisable.
+You can see it in action in my own [blog](http://www.jeromesteunou.net).

 The admin GUI is available at `/admin` and should ask to register a user the first time you go on it.
 The first user registered will be an admin by default, unless you set a list of allowed administrators email, in this case, only matching user will be set as administrator.